Optimization

 Drawdown

-Drawdown is the largest peak to trough decline in your algorithm's equity curve.
-Drawdown is calculated as
+The largest peak to trough decline in an algorithm's equity curve.

 An equity curve that has the drawdown periods highlighted